Pitts and Lee v. Florida: Background

 Floyd and Burkett were found dead three days later.
 They had been shot to death.
 After being coerced by the police into making an accusation, a woman who was with Pitts and Lee accused Pitts and another man of the crime.
 This other suspect was a soldier who worked for the military, and they provided an alibi for him.
 The woman then changed her accusation, accusing Pitts and Lee of the crime.

 Pitts and Lee confessed to the crime after the police beat them and threatened to harm Lee's wife, among other examples of cruel treatment.
-Their lawyer, who had been appointed by the Court, advised them to plead guilty.
+Their lawyer, who had been appointed by the Court, advised them to plead guilty, one of which was a family member to one of the victims.
 The two men did not have a trial, as they had confessed to the crime and pleaded guilty.
 They were sentenced to death by an all-white jury on August 28, 1963.

 In 1966, a man named Curtis Adams confessed to the murders of Floyd and Burkett.